For many of us, we have to drive in areas where the air is less than fresh on a regular basis.

 As you may expect, the materials are made to last.
 This isn’t something you’ll find in all reusable cabin air filters out there, with some of them losing durability after only a few washes.

-The frame is made of polyurethane, a type of rubber that’s flexible rather than brittle.
-It’s not as likely to crack with repeated handling as well, which is another plus.
-This is important since reusable products should last for more than just a few washes.
+The frame is made of polyurethane, a type of rubber that’s flexible rather than brittle, and far less likely to crack with repeated handling.

-Although it doesn’t contain baking soda, it’s adept at capturing odors.
+Although it doesn’t contain baking soda, it will still capture odors.
 Smells from outdoors or a musty residue in your cabin should disappear soon after installation.

 It’s built to the same specifications as the OEM unit.
 As long as your Toyota or Subaru is among the compatible models, it should fit as snugly as the original.